The following methods to soundproof your ceiling efficiently will be explained in the article. Jump to the soundproofing methods if you’re in a hurry.

 Using other techniques makes it possible to soundproof your drop ceiling but still not as effective as you would soundproof drywall.

-We will begin with the least active options and climb to the best.
+We will begin with the least effective options and climb to the best.
 Please note that the STC values have been obtained from Soundproofing Company website.

 Single Layer of Drywall – STC 36